The Penglipuran Village: Unveiling the Charm of Penglipuran Village

 How far is Penglipuran Village from Ubud or Kuta?

-Is Penglipuran Village family-friendly?
+Is Penglipuran Village child-friendly?

 Yes, local guides are available on-site and can be hired at the entrance or through the village’s official website.
 They’ll help you understand the meaning behind the architecture, customs, and daily rituals.